alexandertrefz/essence/docs/diagnostics.md

 `@` was used outside a Method or a Match Handler, where there is nothing for it to refer to.

+### `at-in-static-method`

+`@` was used inside a static Method.
+A static Method is called on its Namespace rather than on a value, so it has no receiver — take the value as a Parameter, or drop `static` to make the Method an instance Method.

 ### `internal-error`